sguox002/leetcode/leetcode-all.md

 also some times we discard those non-related elements and do fixed window on the new array, and change the variable size to fixed window. if we can do fixed window, try to use fixed size. (variable window is tricky and easy to make mistakes)

+<<-567	Permutation in String    		44.5%	Medium
+check if s2 contains the permutation of s1 as a substring. fixed window sliding, + hashmap (using vector) when all 0 then we get a valid answer.
+**
+->>

 <<-438	Find All Anagrams in a String    		44.3%	Medium
 find p's anagrams in s.
 fixed window size sliding + hashmap.